-Basic practice in comprehension and production of the spoken language.
+This course emphasizes a basic practice in comprehension and production of the spoken language.

 Reading and writing skills will be developed and culture will be an integral part of the course.
+Prerequisite: None.

-SPAN 2315\ BEGINNING SPANISH II (FOR NATIVE SPEAKERS)
+SPAN 2315 BEGINNING SPANISH II (FOR NATIVE SPEAKERS) CRT HRS: 03 LEC HRS: 03 LAB HRS: 00